 If Mr. Retter's employment is terminated by the Company without cause, the Company will pay Mr. Retter one months of his then annual salary.
-In the situation where there is a termination following an amalgamation, reconstruction or change of control, the Company will not pay Mr. Retter a lump sum of his then annual salary and pension contribution.
+In the situation where there is a termination following an amalgamation, reconstruction or change of control, the Company will pay Mr. Retter a lump sum of twelve months of his then annual salary.